 CONDITIONS PRECEDENT

 Section 3.01 Conditions Precedent to Closing .
-The obligation of the Trust to pay the Price to the Transferor is subject to the satisfaction of the following conditions precedent:
+The obligation of the Trust to pay the Purchase Transfer Price to the Transferor is subject to the satisfaction of the following conditions precedent:

 (a) Due Authorization, Execution, and Delivery.
 The Operative Documents shall be in form and substance satisfactory to the Trust and shall have been duly authorized, executed, and delivered by all parties thereto and shall be in full force and effect.